HeavenHR/react-interview-exercise/README.md

 - Please add pagination support to the list when there are more than 2 entries
 - Please add option to select sex of a friend male/female and display it
-- Please add tests using your preferred testing tool (mocha, should.js ...)
+- Please add tests using your preferred testing tool (jest, mocha, should.js ...)

 ## Objectives